How Bruce Springsteen Stumbled on ‘Working on a Dream’

-After a decade that saw him reunite the E Street Band, release two strong albums of new material, an acclaimed folk music project and seemingly endless touring, Bruce Springsteen took a step backward with his next project.
-‘Working on a Dream’ hit stores on Jan.
+Bruce Springsteen was coming off a decade that included a reunion with the E Street Band, two strong albums of new material, an acclaimed folk music project and seemingly endless touring.
+He took a step backward with his next project, Working on a Dream, which hit stores on Jan.
 27, 2009.

-Perhaps it was the fact that it was released so soon after 2007’s ‘Magic,’ whose tour had just ended five months earlier, or that the material was worlds removed from the angry political songs — some of Springsteen’s best of the decade — on its predecessor.
-But even though it has aged fairly well, the pop gloss found on ‘Dream’ failed to capture the spirit of its time in the way that so many Springsteen albums had in the past.
+Perhaps it was the fact that the album was released so soon after 2007’s Magic, whose tour had just ended five months earlier, or that the material was worlds removed from the angry political songs — some of Springsteen’s best of the decade — on its predecessor.
+But even though the record has aged fairly well, the pop gloss found on Working on a Dream failed to capture the spirit of its time in the way that so many Springsteen albums had in the past.

-It didn’t help that two of its first four tracks rank high on the list of his all-time worst songs, a rarity for someone who famously pays close attention to the sequencing of an record.
-It wasn’t bad enough that the eight-minute opener, ‘Outlaw Pete,’ was a misguided attempt at an epic folk tale about a kid who “at six months old [had] done three months in jail,” but it also borrowed the melody from Kiss’ ‘I Was Made for Loving You.")
+It didn’t help that two of the first four tracks rank high on the list of his all-time worst songs, a rarity for someone who famously pays close attention to the sequencing of a record.
+The eight-minute opener, "Outlaw Pete," was a misguided attempt at an epic folk tale about a kid who “at six months old [had] done three months in jail.”
+(Springsteen also borrowed the melody from Kiss’ "I Was Made for Loving You.")

-But once the listener got past its poor beginning — interrupted only by the blistering ‘My Lucky Day’ — there were plenty of gems, with only the distorted blues of ‘Good Eye’ failing to connect on some level.
+But once the listener got past its poor beginning — interrupted only by the blistering "My Lucky Day" — there were plenty of gems, with only the distorted blues of "Good Eye" failing to connect on some level.
 Springsteen and producer Brendan O’Brien borrowed heavily from the lush ‘60s Los Angeles-based AM pop of his youth.
-The sonic backdrop added extra heft to ‘What Love Can Do’ and ‘Kingdom of Days,’ the latter of which was a gorgeous meditation on love and aging, a topic rarely addressed in rock.
+The sonic backdrop added extra heft to "What Love Can Do" and "Kingdom of Days," the latter of which was a gorgeous meditation on love and aging, a topic rarely addressed in rock.

-‘Working on a Dream’ closed with ‘The Last Carnival,’ a moving tribute to E Street Band keyboardist Danny Federici, who died in April 2008 from melanoma, and featuring Federici’s son Jason on his father’s accordion.
-The album also featured a bonus track in ‘The Wrestler,’ which was written for Darren Aronofsky’s film of the same name.
-The song earned Springsteen a Golden Globe for Best Original Song two weeks before ‘Dream’ was released.
+Working on a Dream closed with "The Last Carnival," a moving tribute to E Street Band keyboardist Danny Federici, who died in April 2008 from melanoma, and featuring Federici’s son Jason on his father’s accordion.
+The album also featured a bonus track in "The Wrestler," which was written for Darren Aronofsky’s film of the same name.
+The song earned Springsteen a Golden Globe for Best Original Song two weeks before Dream was released.

 The move worked as well as could be expected.
-‘Working on a Dream’ debuted at No. 1 on the Billboard 200 and topped the charts in 17 other countries.
-Despite its obvious flaws, Rolling Stone gave it the now-customary five-star review, calling it “the richest of the three great rock albums Springsteen has made this decade with the E Street Band — and moment for moment, song for song, there are more musical surprises than on any Bruce album you could name.”
+Working on a Dream debuted at No. 1 on the Billboard 200 and topped the charts in 17 other countries.
+Despite its obvious flaws, Rolling Stone gave Working on a Dream the now-customary five-star review, calling it “the richest of the three great rock albums Springsteen has made this decade with the E Street Band — and moment for moment, song for song, there are more musical surprises than on any Bruce album you could name.”